Meike-K/hello_genomics_calc_py36/README.md

     - Please do not write any files not defined in the manifest.json!
     - Do not expect internet access and even if you'd have some don't use it as reproducibility is not ensured.
+    - Your will not run as root, so don't try to write to protected locations

 ### Parameters